 Opponents of online sports betting have several issues with their respective states allowing people to bet online.
-Among those issues is one that the state of Michigan recently faced before online sportsbooks launched on January 22, 2021.
+Among those issues is one that the state recently faced before online gambling in Michigan launched on January 22, 2021.

 Could online gambling cause problems for state lotteries?